Summer Maintenance Tips for Renters in Philadelphia

 4. Grilling Safety

 If you have access to a private, ground-level outdoor area, you're welcome to use a grill!
-All other renters who live in homes managed by PhillyLiving Management Group are prohibited from having grills.
+All other renters who live in homes managed by PhillyLiving Management Group are prohibited from having grills on balconies and roofdecks.

 For ground-level renters, please follow these important safety guidelines: